mlabs-haskell/ogmios-datum-cache/README.md

   version: '1.0',
   servicename: 'ogmios-datum-cache',
   type: 'jsonwsp/response',
-  reflection: {"meta": "this object will be mirrored under 'reflection' field in a response to this request"}
+  reflection: "this string will be mirrored under 'reflection' field in a response to this request" }
-}
 ```